matthewcieplak/matthewcieplak-hugo/content/cv.md

 [![Selfportrait.net](/img/sites/selfportrait-thumb.png#thumbnail)](/img/sites/selfportrait.jpg)

-Selfportrait is a social networking site for artists.
+Selfportrait was a social networking site for artists.
 I upgraded their systems by building more powerful administrative tools, standardizing the design, implementing CSS, and completing development on an e-commerce system which lets users sell their art from their profile using Paypal.
 PHP/MySQL.
 (2007-2008)